paluigi/sdmx/doc/roadmap.rst

 SDMX features & miscellaneous
 -----------------------------

-- pandasdmx.api.Request._resources only contains a small subset of: https://ec.europa.eu/eurostat/web/sdmx-web-services/rest-sdmx-2.1 (see "NOT SUPPORTED OPERATIONS"); provide the rest.
+- sdmx.api.Request._resources only contains a small subset of: https://ec.europa.eu/eurostat/web/sdmx-web-services/rest-sdmx-2.1 (see "NOT SUPPORTED OPERATIONS"); provide the rest.

 - Get a set of API keys for testing UNESCO and encrypt them for use in CI: https://docs.travis-ci.com/user/encryption-keys/